kennyldc/crispy-computing-machine/dags/README.md

 After taking the values from the global variables and parameters the task completes the endpoint deployment.

-The last task (Task3) creates features and predictions csv files using the information from the trained model in the preceding steps inside a Python function.
+The following task (Task3) creates features and predictions csv files using the information from the trained model in the preceding steps inside a Python function.

 The “predictions” function is defined in the `predict_fp.py` file.
 There is also complementary information in the [Model folder](https://github.com/kennyldc/crispy-computing-machine/tree/main/model) from our Repo that is more or less required to fully understand the insides of the ML alternative proposed for the problem.
 However, for the purpose of defining what is inside of this function the most important arguments are: